Planning a sunken garden

 Not everybody has the skill, desire or resources to create something dramatic and theatrical, so if you're after something a bit less convoluted then a similar effect can be achieved by simply lowering a patch of lawn and surrounding it with deep and gorgeous borders.
 This not only affords you the pleasure of a slightly secluded refuge but gives you a different view of the plants.
 It is exciting to be able to see things from a slightly alternative angle.

-Gardens to visit for design inspiration
+Gardens to visit for sunken garden ideas

 If you get the chance to visit Butchart Gardens near Victoria on Canada’s Vancouver Island then take it.
 An extraordinarily joyful collection of colourful gardens and soaring fountains in a disused quarry. butchartgardens.com